SalamOsman/Microarray-gene-expression-analysis-workflow-in-R/README.md

 * Filtering poor signals
 * Normalization
 * Identification of differentially expressed genes
+* Conversion of probe ids to gene ids (Enterez Gene ID).
-* Gene set enrichment analysis
+* Enrichment analysis of hallmarks and KEGG terms.

 # Preparing the microarray dataset downloaded from NASA GeneLab